verida/VIPs/VIPs/vip-10.md

 ## getNodeByAddress(didAddress: string): StorageNode

+Get a storage node by `didAddress`.
+Includes an additional `status` value indicating if it is `active` or `removed` (indicating it is in the process of being de-registered).

 ## getNodeByEndpoint(endpointUri: string): StorageNode

+Get a storage node by `endpointUri`.
+Includes an additional `status` value indicating if it is `active` or `removed` (indicating it is in the process of being de-registered).

 ## addDatacenter(name: string, countryCode: string, regionCode: string, lat: int, long: int) ownerOnly